 CBD is one of many substances called phytocannabinoids, which are derived from the cannabis plant.
 Unlike tetrahydrocannabinol, or THC, CBD is non-intoxicating and can occur abundantly in legal hemp plants.
 It affects the body by interacting with a network of receptors throughout the body that is known as the endocannabinoid system.

 Forward-thinking athletes have begun to take a more natural route to relieve pain and inflammation, and CBD comes out on top as one of the most popular alternatives.
 But do the results live up to the hype?

-The athletes who swear by CBD – a non-psychoactive cannabinoid usually derived from hemp – state that their joint pain, general inflammation, anxiety, and sleep are all improved when they use CBD-containing products.
+The athletes who swear by CBD state that their joint pain, general inflammation, anxiety, and sleep are all improved when they use products like CBD tinctures or topical creams.

 Read on to learn what real athletes have to say about their experiences with CBD.

 How One Triathlete Uses CBD to Overcome Chronic Pain

 She says that because of daily CBD use, “I am a 2x Ironman [triathlon finisher] and have competed in over 50 other triathlons in the last 4 years.
 For my upcoming race season, I’m competing in Escape from Alcatraz and Ironman Louisville in addition to several other endurance races.
 Without CBD oil, I’m not sure this would be possible.”

 In addition to the inevitable physical discomfort hard training provides, there are psychological barriers to peak performance.
 Athletes may experience anxiety due to hectic schedules, fierce competition, lack of sleep, or any of a million other reasons we humans tend to stress ourselves out.